NomicFoundation/hardhat/docs/README.md

 - hidden - the folder won't be shown in the sidebar but when you open a page from this group sidebar is present.
 - plugins - the "special" group with is generated not from the `*.md` files located in the content folder, but from README.md files from plugin packages

 **order**: an array of items in the order they should appear in the sidebar group.
-This is optional but if it's not specified the order will be based on file names.
+This is optional but if it's not specified, the order will be based on file names.
 This array can contain two types of items:

 - simple href strings (which are the same as a path to a file without a file extension. e.g. `/explanation/mining-modes`).
-Note it shouldn't contain the group folder name in the path.
+Note: it shouldn't contain the group folder name in the path.
 In this case, the title of the item will be generated automatically and will be the same as a page title.
 - objects with `href` and `title` keys.
 In this case, href can be any valid relative link.
 The title specifies the title of that item in the sidebar.
 Note: this allows to specify anchor links e.g. `"#quick-start"` or a "index" links - `/`.

 ### MD Files